rmsk2/F256_Mandelbrot/README.md

 A program for the Foenix 256 Rev B that visualizes the mandelbrot set and makes use of the F256 integer coprocessor.
 Use `make publish` to build the software and copy all the files needed to the `dist` directory.
 Copy the contents of the `dist` directory to a compatible SD card and plug it into either the SD card slot of the F256 or an SD2IEC like device.
 In Basic change to the relevant device (`drive 0` for the built in SD card slot or `drive 1` for an SD2IEC device with device number 8) and type `load "MANDELBROT.BAS"` followed by `run`.

-The makefile target `make upload` can be used to upload the machine language part (which does the computational heavy lifting) of the software to the memory of the F256 via a USB connection to the F256 debug port.
-The target address is $3500 and after the upload it can be started by `call $3500`.
-You may have to adapt the serial device.
-On my machine the F256 debug port appears as `/dev/ttyUSB0`.
-The makefile target `make test` runs some simple tests using my [6502profiler](https://github.com/rmsk2/6502profiler) project.
-As usual use  `make clean` to delete all intermediate files from the project directory.

-You will need the `64tass` macro assembler in your path in order to build the software.
+You will need the `64tass` macro assembler and a python interpreter in your path in order to build the software.
 I use Ubuntu 22.04 on my development machine and I have not tested this software on any other operating system.
 The `64tass` version available in the Ubuntu repos works for this project.

 ![](/mandelbrot.png?raw=true "Example picture at iteration depth 80")